AndreaViolaCaroline/1dv610-assignment-L1/testrapport.md

 ## How is it being tested?

 I created a test folder where I ran npm init and basically had a seperate javascript project.
 I found a command 'npm link' that was new to me (indepth info at https://docs.npmjs.com/cli/v8/commands/npm-link).
 Essentially, it lets you test your package without hosting it on npm first thing.
-Creating a symbolic link between projects in your global node modules folder on your computer, it makes it easier to develop and lets you reference your package locally!
+Creating a symbolic link between projects in your global node modules folder on your computer, making it easier to develop and lets you reference your package locally!

 Inside that test folder I created a simple app.js file and simulated the windwizard being used, changing the options object and validating the calculations manually.

-Example:
+Example wind conversion:

 ```
-import  windwizard  from 'windwizard'
+import  Wizard  from 'wizard'

+const wizard = new Wizard

 const options = {
   fromUnit: 'kmh',